TeamXenonDuke/xenon-siemens-to-mrd-consortium/README.md

 ### 2.2 Processing twix files

 When a configuration file is processed, the pipeline will search for calibration, proton, and Dixon twix files in `data_dir` and convert any existing files to MRD format.
+MRD files are output to `data_dir`.

 To process a configuration file, navigate to the main directory of this repository in terminal and excute the following command: